danktankk/Docs/mTLS/Part 2 - Mutual TLS.md

         passHostHeader: true
         servers:
           - url: http://192.168.0.2:1234

 ```
-This provides the best of both worls as you can have a very secure internal network.
+This provides the best of both worlds as you can have a very secure internal network.
-Anyone that doesnt have athe proper client-cert will not be able to login to your applications.
+Anyone that doesnt have the proper client-cert will not be able to login to your applications.
 They wont even be able to see the application login page!

 Externally, for API's that need to be exposed, you now have Cloudflare client side mTLS set up!
+The same security applies here as well, however I would warn that you probably should put all your
+eggs in one basket and treat this security measure as a layer of protection, not a complete solution
+as that does not exist.

+Continuing on now are other configs you could use
 ```
 ---
 ## Setup Caddy for Client Auth